D. A. Wallach: Early career and Chester French

 He was initially discovered by Kanye West, Jermaine Dupri and Pharrell Williams while he was attending Harvard and leading the band Chester French.
-Wallach's music style of classic pop has been compared to musicians such as The Beatles and The Beach Boys.
+Wallach's music style of classic pop has been compared to musicians such as the Beatles and the Beach Boys.

 Wallach co-founded the group Chester French in 2003 with Harvard schoolmate Maxwell Drummey.
 Wallach worked as a recording engineer in Harvard's student recording studio, engineering and producing for Boston-area jazz musicians and working on Chester French's debut album at night.
 In 2007, Wallach sent out hundreds of demo CDs which led to a bidding war between West, Dupri, and Williams.
 Just prior to Wallach's graduating from Harvard, Williams signed the group to his Star Trak Entertainment label, a partnership with Interscope Records.
-The group was known for being one of the first bands to use Facebook as a promotional tool to interact with fans being freshmen at Harvard the same year that the site was launched by Mark Zuckerberg.
+The group was known for being one of the first bands to use Facebook as a promotional tool to interact with fans, being freshmen at Harvard the same year that the site was launched by Mark Zuckerberg.
 He was also an early adopter of Twitter with over one million followers.
-During his time with Chester French, Wallach toured with bands such as N*E*R*D, Blink 182, and Weezer.
-The group's first album included the single She Loves Everybody which reached #1 on U.S. Billboard Hot Dance Singles Sales and #2 on U.S. Billboard Hot Singles Sales.
+During his time with Chester French, Wallach toured with bands such as N*E*R*D, Blink-182, and Weezer.
+The group's first album included the single "She Loves Everybody" which reached #1 on U.S. Billboard Hot Dance Singles Sales and #2 on U.S. Billboard Hot Singles Sales.

-Chester French released two albums under the StarTrak record label, leaving in 2010 to release its third album independently.
+Chester French released two albums under the Star Trak record label, leaving in 2010 to release its third album independently.
 The third album featured collaborations with Williams, Pusha T, and Travis Barker.